altaga/BasePoint/README.md

 # Solution

-BNBpoint is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
+BasePoint is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
 We combine TradFi through Rapyd with Web3 to improve Financial Inclusion in Mexico and LATAM

 System's Architecture: